-Mesh/Screen: The mesh is the most technical part of a test sieve.
+The wire mesh screen, often referred to as sieve cloth, is the most technical part of a test sieve.
 The most commonly used type of mesh is stainless steel woven wire mesh.
 This comes in opening sizes 4” (100mm) to 635 mesh (20um).

-Frame: The frame is the round metal circle that holds the mesh in place.
-The standard frame sizes in the U.S. are 3 inch, 8 inch, and 12 inch.
+The frame is the round metal circle that holds the mesh in place.
+The standard frame sizes in the U.S. are 3-inch, 8-inch, and 12-inch.
 Internationally, 100mm, 200mm, and 300mm are the standard sizes.
 Sieve frames can be made of stainless steel or brass.

 We wrote an entire article on what a test sieve costs and all the factors and choices that go into that cost.
 You can read all about it in our article: How Much Does A Test Sieve Cost?